 Why do we focus on suing Kentucky nursing homes?
 The reason is simple.
 There is a need.
 Approximately 43% of nursing homes and long term care facilities in Kentucky rated “below average” or worse according to a study by the U.S. Medicare and Medicaid Services.
 This type of rating generally indicates that the nursing home had very serious problems with the quality of the services they are providing to their residents.

 Currently, there are over 34,000 residents living in 284 nursing homes operating in Kentucky.
-That means that over 120 nursing homes operating in Kentucky are delivering below average care.
+That means that over 120 nursing homes operating in Kentucky are delivering below-average care.
 This ranks Kentucky nursing homes as some of the worst rated in the entire United States.
 Many of these nursing homes are located in Jefferson County.
-The are just as many, however, located in counties from Pike to McCracken.
+There are just as many, however, located in counties from Pike to McCracken.
 These nursing homes receive, on average, more immediate jeopardy deficiencies from nursing home inspectors (such at the Office of the Inspector General) as the national average.
 Sometimes, depending on the severity, nursing homes are fined over bedsores, infections (eg sepsis), falls resulting in broken bones or brain injuries) and abuse.

 Despite this, many nursing homes continue to cry that they are being unfairly targeted by nursing home abuse and neglect attorneys.
 They want to cap damages to limit the right of nursing home neglect victims to bring lawsuits for their injuries.
 In addition, they often try to keep settlements confidential so the general public can’t learn about what occurs in their facilities.